raspberrypilearning/test-detectives/en/step_3.md

 The following techniques are really useful for testing programs:

-- Asserting something is true, and raising an error if it is not
+- Asserting a condition is true, and raising an error if it is not
 - Logging the state of your program as it progresses
 - Stepping through a program